JasperC2026/Peregine/README.md

-# Jas-toolbox v1.3.1
+# Jas-toolbox v1.4

 Jas-toolbox is a lightweight, terminal-based Linux CLI toolkit designed for system management, network utilities, and privacy/security tasks.
 It provides an easy-to-use menu interface with submenus for different categories of tools.

-## Update log v1.3.1
+## Update log v1.4
-Big upgrades:

-Added Miscellaneous Tools

-Minor upgrades:

-Fixed bug with exiting program

-Improved visabillity
+Made big improvements with handling errors or encouting invalid output or entire commands missing

+Beter UX with spaces and extra colors

 ## Features